ryanmzilis/com.docker.devenvironments.code/How-to-use.md

-If you are a content creator follow this simple steps in order to maintain and update the FSD website.
+If you are a content creator follow these simple steps in order to maintain and update the FDS website.

 - [Page structure](#page-structure)
 - [Page header](#page-header)